tejas-73/Detection-of-a-card-from-an-image/README.md

 The method to tackle this was to take patches and cluster intensities in it. taking a class mean intensity will reduce the high intensity values present in a patch and will enhance low intensity values.
 Thus we can make better classification and our algorithm wont get mislead.

 The number of patches to consider was arbitrary and it does matter what the outputs we might get at the end.
+I have kept the patches to be 64.

 In this algorithm, there is a requirement of patches to be in even powers of 2, because the algorithm is implemented in such a way and else it might throw error.
 # 2) Using YUV colour scheme to reduce the effect of illumination changes and segment.